Political worries set to check Indian stock market bulls: Reuters poll

 While the Indian stock index gained nearly 7 percent in January and hit a lifetime high, it is down about 4 percent since then, tracking the rout in global equities as worries of a trade war between the U.S. and China intensified.

-The consensus from the latest Reuters poll of over 50 strategists and brokers taken May 21-30 points to gains for the BSE Sensex .BSESN.
+The consensus from the latest Reuters poll of over 50 strategists and brokers taken May 21-30 points to gains for the BSE Sensex.

 The index, which is up 2.6 percent for the year, is now expected to gain 1.7 percent from Tuesday’s close to 35,550 by end-2018.
 It is then forecast to hit a fresh record high of 36,300 by the middle of next year.